ArneoMV/CSSLibraryMetro/README.md

 ## Getting Started

 Metro is a SCSS library.
-With the help of its class we can easily create a website or application.
+With the help of its components you can easily create a responsive website.

-I started working on this project as part of my final work at the Technical Polytechnic in Zagreb.
+I started working on this project as part of my final work at the Zagreb University of applied sciences.

 ### Installing